Rady School of Management

 Amir has received several research awards from the Marketing Science Institute and from the Robert Woods Johnson Foundation.
 Prior to coming to UC San Diego, he was an assistant professor of marketing at Yale University.
 Amir received his Ph.D. in management science and marketing from MIT’s Sloan School of Management in 2003.

-The Effect of an Interruption on Risk Decisions, Journal of Consumer Research (2017). (with Daniella Kupor & Wendy Liu, & On Amir)
+The Effect of an Interruption on Risk Decisions, Journal of Consumer Research (2017). (with Daniella Kupor & Wendy Liu)

-Liking Goes with Liking: An Intuitive Congruence between Preference and Prominence, Journal of Experimental Psychology: Learning, Memory, and Cognition (forthcoming). (with Coby Morvinski).
+Liking Goes with Liking: An Intuitive Congruence between Preference and Prominence, Journal of Experimental Psychology: Learning, Memory, and Cognition (2018). (with Coby Morvinski).

 'Ten Million Readers Can't Be Wrong!', or Can They?
 On the Role of Information About Adoption Stock in New Product Trial (2017).
 Marketing Science (with C. Morvinski and E. Muller)